Inclusion Initiative

 Regional Gatherings

-To educate parishes about the initiative, receive input, and share information and ideas, OLFF will direct three in-person gatherings in April.
-The keynote presenter at each will be Charleen Katra, executive director of the National Catholic Partnership on Disability.
-Clergy and parish staff are encouraged to attend.
+To educate parishes about the initiative, receive input, and share information and ideas, OLFF held three in-person gatherings in April 2024. with keynote presenter Charleen Katra, executive director of the National Catholic Partnership on Disability.

 Resources